How should I budget for Spain, and how much money should I take initially?

 Lastly, and it may sound silly, but saving change can go a long way.
 Those euro and two euro coins can be easy to spend on a coffee or snack, but if you consciously try and put them away, you can save big!
 Just ask Hayley – she paid for a flamenco dress that way!

 Are you moving to Spain to teach English this fall?
 With over 500 copies already sold, our 125+ page eBook Moving to Spain: A Comprehensive Guide to your First Weeks Teaching English in Iberia, is your one-stop source on moving to and working as an English teacher in Spain.
-We’ve compiled 18 years of experience into an easy-to-read, hopefully funny but ultimately handy eBook that details everything from what to pack, navigating Spanish transport and even earning extra income, among so much more.
+We’ve compiled over 20 years of experience into an easy-to-read, hopefully funny but ultimately handy eBook that details everything from what to pack, navigating Spanish transport and even earning extra income, among so much more.

 You asked for it, and we’ve worked overtime to push up our release of Moving to Spain!